WiktorBanasyk/Dynamic-routing-CISCO-Packet-Tracer/README.md

 Lab - Dynamic routing in Cisco Packet Tracer

+1. Create enviroment
-1. If we have opened program, we could create our own environment.
+1.1  If we have opened program, we could create our own environment.
 So, we could create for example: 15 routers.
-We can pick Router-PT-Empty
+We can chose Router-PT-Empty.

 ![image](https://github.com/WiktorBanasyk/Dynamic-routing-CISCO-Packet-Tracer/assets/150059679/5827f5a1-568b-4103-adfa-aae1ad5fef2c)
+1.2